DaveSalterM/readme-generator/README.md

   ## Questions

-  For any further questions, please contact davesalter1988@gmail.com, and visit https://github.com/DaveSalterM for addition projects
+  For any further questions, please contact davesalter1988@gmail.com, and visit https://github.com/DaveSalterM for additional projects